DMMDA

-2,5-Dimethoxy-3,4-methylenedioxyamphetamine (DMMDA or DMMDA-1) is a lesser-known psychedelic drug of the amphetamine family related to MMDA.
-It was first synthesized by Alexander Shulgin in the 1960s and was described in his 1991 book PiHKAL.
+2,5-Dimethoxy-3,4-methylenedioxyamphetamine (DMMDA or DMMDA-1) is a lesser-known psychedelic drug of the amphetamine and MDxx families related to MMDA.
+It was first synthesized by Alexander Shulgin in the 1960s and was described in his 1991 book PiHKAL (Phenethylamines I Have Known and Loved).

 Use and effects

-Shulgin listed the dosage of DMMDA in PiHKAL as 30 to 75 mg and the duration as 6 to 8 hours.
+Alexander Shulgin listed the dose of DMMDA in his book PiHKAL (Phenethylamines I Have Known and Loved) as 30 to 75 mg orally and the duration as 6 to 8 hours.
 He reported DMMDA as producing LSD-like subjective effects: images, mydriasis, ataxia, and time dilation.
 DMMDA is not mentioned much in literature outside PiHKAL.

 Pharmacology

 Pharmacodynamics

 The mechanism behind the subjective effects of DMMDA has not been specifically established.
 In PiHKAL, Shulgin asserts that the subjective effects of 75 mg of DMMDA are equivalent to those of 75 to 100 μg of LSD.
 LSD is a well-known partial agonist of the serotonin 5-HT_{2A} receptor.
 This may suggest that DMMDA is also an agonist or partial agonist of the 5-HT_{2A} receptor.

 DMMDA is equivalent to 12 "mescaline units" in terms of potency.
 DMMDA's isomer DMMDA-2 is equivalent to 5 "mescaline units" in terms of potency.

 Repeated administration of mescaline (3,4,5-trimethoxyphenethylamine), a somewhat similar compound to DMMDA, has shown to slowly create tolerance.
 This may suggest that the same applies to DMMDA.